 Pythagorean Theorem

-Directions: Using the digits 0 to 9, at most one time each, fill in the boxes to find two pairs of possible lengths for the missing sides.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to find two pairs of possible lengths for the missing sides.

 Hint